TEDI-Design-System/veera-storybook/README.md

 ## Developing components

 When developing new components, add components styles to new folder in [scss/components](/src/scss/components/) directory and create stories for the component to [stories](/src/stories/) folder.
 When creating component styles make sure to use css variables imported from Figma if possible.
 Storybook is used for viewing and developing the components.

+**Also make sure you have Prettier, ESlint and Stylelint plugins installed if developing in VS Code**

 ## Running storybook